jgagne/typography-2-fa-17/02-semantic-content.md

   - `eow` Review and feedback (`1:1` and GitHub comments)
 3. Review and Takeaways
  - Revise modular scale and layout(s) after proofing on paper and testing on smartphone and laptop/desktop browsers
+ - Publish webpage via GitHub and include the `url` (see [URL Design](https://web.archive.org/web/20170202040319/http://warpspire.com/posts/url-design/)) in your leaflet, ideally in the [colophon](http://www.bookmakingwithkids.com/?p=745)
- - Production-ready leaflet and webpage layout and HTML/CSS
+ - Production-ready leaflet layout in InDesign and webpage layout in HTML/CSS for final feedback and review
- - Proofing and printing (at school or print shop) and publishing (GitHub)
+ - Leaflet proofing and printing (at school or a print shop) `#printafew`
- - `eow` Final review
+ - `eow` Presentation and review of completed work

 *p.s.
 [Remove the Stress, Pick a Deadline](https://signalvnoise.com/posts/3963-remove-the-stress-pick-a-deadline)*